soosaikenson/Task_manager/README.md

 ## Features

 1. **Register**: Create a new account with a unique username and password.
+You can have multiple users in this application
 2. **Login**: Log in to your account to access your tasks.
 3. **Task Management**:
    - **Add Task**: Add new tasks with details like title, description, due date, and priority.